Medically reviewed by Drugs.com. Last updated on May 13, 2020.

 Your doctor will order laboratory tests.
 These will include urine and blood tests.
 The urine sample will be checked for the presence of red blood cells and to rule out an infection.
 The blood test is used primarily to make sure your kidneys are functioning normally.
 Your doctor may also send the urine sample to a special lab to look for cancer cells.

-The main test when looking for bladder cancer is cystoscopy.
-Your doctor inserts a medical instrument (called a cystoscope) through your urethra into your bladder.
+If your primary care doctor is concerned about the possibility of bladder cancer, he or she will likely refer you to a urologist for a cystoscopy.
+The urologist inserts a medical instrument (called a cystoscope) through your urethra into your bladder.
 Your urethra is the opening through which you urinate.
-Your doctor will look inside your bladder to see if there are tumors.
+The doctor will look inside your bladder to see if there are abnormal spots or tumors.

-If there are areas of the bladder lining that appear abnormal, your doctor will take one or more biopsies through the cystoscope.
+If there are areas of the bladder lining that appear abnormal, the doctor will take one or more biopsies through the cystoscope.
 This involves cutting out a small piece of tissue.
 It can then be examined under a microscope to look for cancer cells.
-If possible, your doctor will remove the entire tumor during cystoscopy.
+If possible, the urologist will remove the entire tumor during cystoscopy.

 Additional tests may be needed to determine if the cancer has spread.